Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Conclusions Future Work

 \section{Conclusions \& Future Work}

 While it has been argued that the choice of smartphone architecture might protect user privacy, no clear winner between iOS and Android emerges from our analysis.
 Data sharing for tracking purposes was common on both platforms.
-Android apps tended to share the AdId, which can be used for tracking users across apps, more often than iOS apps.
+Android apps tended to share the AdId, which can be used for tracking users across apps, more often than iOS apps ($p<0.001$).
 Permissions, that both Apple and Google deem as particularly dangerous and require user opt-in, were more common among iOS apps (although Android also has a greater range of permissions deemed `not dangerous' and do not require opt-in).

-On both platforms, we found widespread potential compliance issues with US, EU and UK privacy law (e.g. by tracking users without the necessary (parental) consent, or by sending personal data to countries without an adequate level of data protection).
+\textbf{Compliance Issues.} Across all studied apps, our study highlights widespread potential infringements of US, EU and UK data protection and privacy laws.
+Apps widely use third-party tracking without user consent, lack parental consent before sharing PII with third-parties in children's apps, share more data with trackers than necessary, and send personal data to countries without an adequate level of data protection.

 A fundamental compliance issue is the lack of transparency around apps' data practices.
-Data protection law obliges apps to disclose their data practices adequately.
+Data protection law obliges apps to disclose their data practices adequately (e.g. Article 13 GDPR).
 Privacy policies are one way to do this, but are often inadequate~\cite{reidenberg_ambiguity_2016,maps_2019,reyes_wont_2018,okoyomon_ridiculousness_2019}.
 At the same time, design decisions by Apple and Google hinder the interested public from independently assessing the privacy practices of apps.
-Apple applies encryption to all iOS apps and widely uses proprietary technologies, thereby driving researchers analysing iOS apps into legal grey areas.
-On Android, Google has banned the installation of root certificates in unmodified versions of Android (which is necessary to assess apps' network communications), enabled app obfuscation in release builds by default, and been taking measures against those who modify their Android device with its SafetyNet (even if this is for research purposes).
+Apple even applies encryption to all iOS apps and widely uses proprietary technologies, thereby driving researchers analysing iOS apps into legal grey areas.
+On Android, Google has banned the installation of root certificates in unmodified versions of Android (which is necessary to assess apps' network communications), enabled app obfuscation in release builds by default, and has been taking measures against those who modify their Android device with its SafetyNet (even if this is for research purposes).
+These new hurdles to app privacy research are in potential conflict with the transparency obligations under data protection and privacy laws.